DevCherry/tabswitcher_ionic/README.md

 # Simple Tabswitcher for Ionic

-To test this out clone the repository and do `npm install` and `ionic serve`.
+If you want to try it out, you can download it and do a regular `ionic serve`.

-## How it works and what I did to achieve it:
+## How it works and what you have todo to achieve it:

 Start by creating a default application **tabs**.
 Then create a provider `ionic generate provider yourProviderName` in my case **tabswitcher**.